Arts and Leisure Activities

 Proposed Future Activities

-The following activities are still in the planning stages, so there is no guarantee that they will be taking place, but keep a look out for more information: An afternoon on the River Bure, a day out in Cambridge with the chance to view the Fitzwilliam Museum, and more Christmas fun on Zoom.
+The following activities are being looked at currently, and there is no guarantee that they will be taking place, but keep a look out for more information: The return of the WI Holiday, another Photo Safari and more Christmas fun on Zoom plus several other events.

 Past Activities